Ciprofloxacin Extended Release TabletsPronunciation

 Generic Name: ciprofloxacin hydrochloride

 Ciprofloxacin Extended-Release Tablets

-WARNING: Fluoroquinolones, including Ciprofloxacin Extended-Release Tablets, are associated with an increased risk of tendinitis and tendon rupture in all ages.
-This risk is further increased in older patients usually over 60 years of age, in patients taking corticosteroid drugs, and in patients with kidney, heart or lung transplants (see WARNINGS).
+WARNING: Fluoroquinolones, including ciprofloxacin, are associated with an increased risk of tendinitis and tendon rupture in all ages.
+This risk is further increased in older patients usually over 60 years of age, in patients taking corticosteroid drugs, and in patients with kidney, heart or lung transplants (See WARNINGS).

 To reduce the development of drug-resistant bacteria and maintain the effectiveness of ciprofloxacin extended-release tablets and other antibacterial drugs, ciprofloxacin extended-release tablets should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.